-The proposed new Birth to Three combines a robust pedagogical foundation in Montessori education with inclusive and accessible coursework.
+The proposed new Professional concentration combines a robust pedagogical foundation in Montessori education with inclusive and accessible coursework.
 The coursework is designed to train and uplift the student voice through experienced affiliate professors grounded in their work as Montessori professionals.
 The innovative and accessible curriculum model creates global accessibility to the program.

 Our institution's commitment to continuous pedagogical training for faculty and graduate students reinforces our dedication to high-quality education delivery.
-The proposed new Montessori concentration in Birth to Three adapts to the changing pedagogical landscape while contributing to the development of highly trained Montessori professionals equipped with advanced skills, meeting the present and future demands of education.
+The proposed new Professional Montessori concentration adapts to the changing pedagogical landscape while contributing to the development of highly trained Montessori professionals equipped with advanced skills, meeting the present and future demands of education.

-b) Societal needs, including expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education
+b) Societal needs, including expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education pipeline of leaders in Montessori education with unique perspectives.
+This initiative's foundational coursework in inclusive practices for Montessori professionals aligns with our mission to address educational disparities across the globe.